ofirgall/learn-nvim/chapters/03-movements-and-operators.md

 Those movements are very useful to manipulate text in the same line.
 This is the reason I used `wrapped lines` in vim.

+I highly recommend to install [clever-f.vim](https://github.com/rhysd/clever-f.vim) it will help you get used to this awesome movements fast.

 ---

 ## Operators